isomerpages/mof-svp/index.md

 ---
 layout: homepage
-title: E-commerce Partnership
+title: Government buying from e-commerce sites
 description: Partnering businesses to enable public officers to make smaller value purchases on commercial digital platforms
 image: /images/logo.svg
 permalink: /
 sections:
     - hero:
-        title: E-commerce Partnership
+        title: Government buying from e-commerce sites
         background: /images/header-img3.png
     - infobar:
         title: About this initiative
-        description: The e-commerce partnership initiative enables public officers to make efficient and seamless smaller value purchases off commercial digital  platforms through use of technology.<BR><BR>To facilitate this initiative, an intermediary interface ('middleware') has been developed to connect Government’s corporate systems with commercial digital platforms.
+        description: The initiative enables public officers to make efficient and seamless smaller value purchases off commercial digital  platforms through use of technology.<BR><BR>To facilitate this initiative, an intermediary interface ('middleware') has been developed to connect Government’s corporate systems with commercial digital platforms.
         button: Read the FAQs
         url: /faq/
     - infopic: